 How can you raise awareness?

-Try publishing a blog to share your expertise, issuing press releases to share your company news, speaking at conferences to get in front of potential buyers, attending industry events to meet others, or running campaigns to promote specific services.
+There are dozens of ways to raise awareness.
+You can publish a blog to share your expertise, issue press releases to share your company news, speak at conferences to get in front of potential buyers, run LinkedIn campaigns to promote your company name, attend industry events to meet others, or run webinars in partnership with trade associations to promote your solutions.

 Lead generation is consistently ranked the number one priority of B2B marketers.